treebeardtech/nbmake-action/README.md

 A low-config continuous integration framework for data science teams using Jupyter Notebooks.

 The key features are:
-- **Simple:** Easy to set up a powerful testing loop, with straightforward but powerful configuration options.
+* **Simple:** Easy to set up a powerful testing loop, with straightforward but powerful configuration options.

-- **Jupyter integration:** Just works with your notebooks
+* **Jupyter integration:** Just works with your notebooks

-- **Fast feedback:** Catch errors quickly by testing your whole project, and easily create integration tests for your entire workflow
+* **Fast feedback:** Catch errors quickly by testing your whole project, and easily create integration tests  for your entire workflow

-- **Flexible:** Use as a Github Action, or create your own workflows with the CLI tool
+* **Flexible:** Use as a Github Action, or create your own workflows with the CLI tool

-- **Containers:** Creates docker images from your dependencies file for you, for reproducibility and deployment
+* **Containers:** Creates docker images from your dependencies file for you, for reproducibility and deployment

-Install the CLI with `pip` or use with GitHub Actions.

 ### Quick start (GitHub Actions)